 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepayments.
-Prepaid items are expensed during the periods benefited.
+Prepaid items are reported using the consumption method and recorded as an expense or expenditure at the time of consumption.

 K. Property Taxes

 Property tax levies are established by the School Board in December each year and are certified to the County for collection the following calendar year.
 In Minnesota, counties act as collection agents for all property taxes.
 The County spreads all levies over taxable property.
 Such taxes become a lien on January 1.
 Taxes are due on May 15 and October 15.
 The county generally remits taxes to the District at periodic intervals as they are collected.
 A portion of property taxes levied is paid through various state tax credits which are included in revenue from state sources in the financial statements.